 A couple of notes if this sounds good to you:

 - Check for wear spots and potential leaks when you change the sheets.
-I am planning to add a bit of “sacrificial” sail tape in areas where I start seeing wear to hopefully get longer out of a pad.
+I had planned to add a bit of “sacrificial” sail tape in areas where I start seeing wear to but haven’t seen any yet!

 - Because it can leak, do not put the pad over anything that would be ruined if freshwater got on it.
 We already had a waterproof mattress cover to protect the mattress from any rain leaks and figure it will work for this also.